ifoxfoot/fqacalc/README.md

 ## Cover-Weighted Functions

-Cover-Weighted Functions calculate the same metrics but they are weighted by how abundant each species is.
+Cover-Weighted Functions calculate the same metrics but they are weighted by species abundance.
 Therefore, the input data frame must also have a column named `cover` containing cover values.
-Cover values can be continuous (i.e. percent cover) or classed (i.e. using the Braun-Blanquet method).
+Cover values can be continuous (i.e. percent cover) or classed (e.g. using the Braun-Blanquet method).

 The following tables describe how cover classes are converted to percent cover.
-Internally, cover-weighted functions convert cover classes to the percent cover midpoint, which reduces accuracy.
+Internally, cover-weighted functions convert cover classes to the percent cover midpoint.
 For this reason using percent cover is recommended over using cover classes.

 | Braun-Blanquet Classes | % Cover Range | Midpoint |
 |------------------------|---------------|----------|